symmetrics/mrg_tweaks_german/doc/README-EN.txt

 H:  The js-file address.js (added in customer_address_form) changes the
     position from zip and city.
-The js-file checkout.js is doing the same (and has the functionality from point "C" too) in checkout_onepage_index.
+The js-file checkout.js is doing the same (and has the functionality from item "C" too) in checkout_onepage_index.

 I:  The core class Mage_Catalog_Block_Product_Abstract was added to the